Sanjana1304/Alumni-Information-System/README.md

 - This allows students to know about each other and their current activities.

 ### Languages and concepts used
-- Python(BackBone) with tkinter for clean user interface.
+- Python(BackBone) with tkinter for graphical user interface.
 - MySQL as Database

 ### Login Module